DmitryHniezdilov/kottans-frontend/README.md

 ## Intro to HTML and CSS

 I saw useful information in this assignment.
-For myself, I highlighted the <embed> tag.
+For myself, I highlighted the &lt;embed&gt; tag.

 <details>
 <summary>Screens from codecademy.com</summary>